MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

+We turn now to the production mechanism of neutrinos of higher energy, in the GeV-TeV domain, in the physical setup of BdHN I. As we mentioned in Section \ref{sec:1}, the $pp$ interactions of the protons engulfed by the expanding $e^+e^-$ plasma (created via vacuum polarization around the newborn BH) with the protons ahead of it produce those neutrinos.

-In order to set up the possible $pp$ interactions occurring in a BdHN I, we start by analyzing the structure of the baryonic matter present.
-For this task, we make use of recent three-dimensional simulations of this system \cite{2016ApJ...833..107B,2019ApJ...871...14B}.
-Fig.~\ref{fig:SPHsimulation} shows a snapshot of a BdHN I (left panel) and a BdHN II (right panel) taken from \cite{2019ApJ...871...14B,2019ApJ...874...39W}.
-The SN ejecta, although starts expanding in a spherically symmetric way, become highly asymmetric by the accretion process onto the NS \cite{2016ApJ...833..107B,2019ApJ...871...14B} and the BH formation \cite{2019ApJ...883..191R}.
-Due to this morphology, the electron-positron ($e^+e^-$) plasma created in the process of BH formation, which expands isotropically from the newborn BH site, experiences a different dynamics along different directions due to the different amounts of baryonic matter encountered \cite{2018ApJ...852...53R}.
+To set up the possible $pp$ interactions occurring in a BdHN I, we start by analyzing the structure of the baryonic matter present.
+For this task, we use three-dimensional simulations of this system~ (see, e.g., \cite{2016ApJ...833..107B, 2019ApJ...871...14B, 2022PhRvD.106h3002B}).
+Although the SN ejecta starts expanding with spherical symmetry, it becomes asymmetric by the accretion process onto the NS and the BH formation~\cite{2019ApJ...883..191R}.
+Due to this morphology, the $e^+e^-$ plasma created in BH formation, which expands isotropically from the newborn BH site, experiences different dynamics along different directions due to the different amounts of baryonic matter encountered~\cite{2018ApJ...852...53R}.